TOAST3R/algorithms-divide-conquer/README.md

 #### Bubble sort -> O(n^2)
 #### Merge sort -> O(nlog(n))

+## Benchmarking

+To compare the 4 algorithms benchmarking execute:

+`ruby sorting_arrays_benchmark.rb`

+This also will generate an image `sorting_algorithms.png`

 ## Asymptotic Analysis

 Suppress constant factors and lower-order terms

+#### Time complexity

+DEF: Given a model of computation and an algorithm A that halts on each input x, the mapping tA:{0, 1}*→N is called the time complexity of A if, for every x, A halts after exactly tA(x) steps.

 #### Big O Notation: